GIL794/Math-Problems-Code-Solutions/README.md

 The TSP is NP-hard: for 20 cities, there are over 60 quadrillion possible tours!
 This implementation compares exact, heuristic, and metaheuristic approaches to show how we can still solve real-world problems efficiently.

-**Applications**: UPS route optimization, circuit board drilling, DNA sequencing, network design
+**Applications**: UPS route optimisation, circuit board drilling, DNA sequencing, network design

 🔗 [Solve the TSP Challenge →](./Traveling%20Salesman%20Problem%20Solver/)